kahing/goofys/README.md

 (rename non-empty dir) or faked (no per-file permission). goofys does not have a on disk data cache, and consistency model is close-to-open.

-List of implemented fuse operations:
+List of not yet implemented fuse operations:
+  * in terms of syscalls
+    * mkdir
+    * readlink
+    * rename
+    * rmdir
+    * statfs
-  * GetInodeAttributes
+    * fsync
-  * LookUpInode
+    * chmod/utimes/ftruncate
+  * in terms of fuse functions
-  * ForgetInode
+    * Mkdir
-  * OpenDir
+    * ReadSymlink
-  * ReadDir
+    * Rename
-  * ReleaseDirHandle
+    * RmDir
-  * OpenFile
+    * StatFS
-  * ReadFile
+    * SyncFile
-  * ReleaseFileHandle
+    * SetInodeAttributes

 List of non-POSIX behaviors:
+  * only sequential writes supported
+  * does not support appending to a file yet
-  * directory link count is always 2
+  * file mode is always 0644 for regular files and 0700 for directories
-  * regular file link count is always 1
+  * file owner is always the user running goofys
+  * ctime, atime is always the same as mtime

 Goofys uses the same [fuse binding](https://github.com/jacobsa/fuse) as [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse/).
 Some